Science

 The monkeys could only evolve into Great Apes upon become partial carnivores, which provided increased zinc in their diet.
 Not only did the increased zinc strengthen the immune system of the Great Apes, it strengthened their bones.

 It appears circumstantially that monkeys were prevented from getting large due to weak bones in the absence of sufficient zinc.
 Why then did the dinosaurs get large on vegetarian diets?
-Probably because they ate such a huge volume of plant food that they extracted significant zinc, as if they were carnivores.
+In part it could be that they ate such a huge volume of plant food that they extracted significant zinc, as if they were carnivores.
 The stomach size was huge for herbivore dinosaurs.
+But probably more significantly, they had crude bones that were large and bulky, where monkeys and their descendants needed light-weight bones.

 The increase in zinc for human ancestors allowed them to live longer, which was the critical factor in developing communication and intelligence.
 It takes many years of age to accumulate knowledge, even now days.
 The recorded human history always mentions the elders as the source of knowledge.